 - People looking to reduce costs.

-The 100% offset loan is a simple feature loan that allows you to pay off your home sooner.
-This loan works by linking to an account that you use every day.
-The amount held in this account then offsets against your home loan.
-For instance, let’s say you have $20,000 in your everyday offset account.
-This $20,000 then reduces your mortgage by this amount so that you pay less in interest.
+The 100% offset loan is a common home loan feature that allows you to pay off your home sooner.
+This feature works by linking your loan to an account that you use every day, such as your saving account.
+The balance of your savings account then reduces or offsets against your home loan.
+For instance, let’s say you have $50,000 in your everyday offset account, and you have a home loan of $400,000.
+This $50,000 then reduces your mortgage principal to $350,000 so that you only pay interest on this amount, not the full $400,000.

 - Reduces the amount of interest you pay on your home loan.

-- Encourages you to build up a nest egg.
+- Encourages you to build up a nest egg or a buffer, so you avoid mortgage stress.

 Fixed rate loans enable you to secure the interest rate on your loan for one to five years.
 This option gives you peace-of-mind and allows you to know what you’re paying each month.
 However, the trade-off is you lose loan flexibility.